 Rules are pre-set-up calculations which give products a points-scoring based on the rules that are linked to them.
 Your products are then ranked based on specific attributes to address the needs of your customers.

 Basic rules include Sales and Units, Time on Shelf, Good Better Best, SKU Size Limiter and many others.
 If you have a specific rule that influences the weighting of your SKU’s then custom rules can be created for you based on specific scenarios.

-This function allows you to view each rule and allows you to set how they will be reflected as either points, a flag, or text.
+This function also allows you to view each rule and allows you to set how they will be reflected as either points, a flag, or text.
 Select the rule you would like to view from the drop-down menu next to ‘Rule Name’, as seen below.
 For this example, we selected the ‘Simple Sales’ rule.